 Usually, when you finish watching a video on YouTube, it suggests more videos to watch right in the rectangle box where you finished watching the video.
 An example can be seen in the below screenshot…

 As you can see I just finished watching a music video by the band Artic Monkeys which was published on the Domino Recording Company Co. channel.

 YouTube is suggesting some videos and playlists that might interested me in the video box and in the menu on the right.
 But none of these are from the Domino Recording Co. channel.
 They are all published by other channels.

 So, if I click on any of these videos I will probably never return to a video from the Domino Recording Co.

-This is why YouTube gives you the opportunity to add end cards that are between 5 to 20 seconds to your videos.
+This is why YouTube allows you to add end cards to the end of a YouTube video.
+They can be between 5 to 20 seconds.
 Using this feature, you can embed subscribe buttons, video suggestions and more elements.

 These can be used to encourage people to subscribe or stay longer on your channel instead of getting distracted by a video from another channel.

 A good example of a Youtube end card is this one from Netflix.

 As you can see they have a subscribe element on the left (if I click on it I will be taken to their channel where I can subscribe), a video and playlist suggestion (both made by them) in the center, and a link to their website (which takes me directly to the Chilling Adventures of Sabrina show) on the right.
 I like that the YouTube thumbnail image, the end card, and other elements are consistent with their brand colors.
 It makes the video appear cohesive.

 All these will either get viewers to stay longer on their channel or will send them to their website instead of getting distracted by the videos that YouTube will suggest at the end.